 We encourage talks proposing new ways of applying type theory.
 In the spirit of workshops, talks may be based on newly published papers, work submitted for publication, but also work in progress.

-The last two days of TYPES 2017, May 31 - June 1 are supported by and organised under the auspices of EUTypes Cost Action CA15123.
-On one of these days there will be an EUTypes Management Committee (MC) meeting.
-This means that for members of the EUTypes MC, the cost of travel and stay for these 2 days will be covered.
-There will likely be some funding for a limited number of other conference participants (speakers).
+The first two days of TYPES 2017, May 29 - 30 are organised by EUTypes Cost Action CA15123.
+On May 30 there will be an EUTypes Management Committee (MC) meeting, and on both days there will be WG meetings.
+This means that members of the EUTypes MC will be invited for these 2 days through the e-cost system, and their cost of travel and stay will be covered.
+There will likely be some funding for a limited number of other invited speakers.
 The funding is subject to COST rules, and invitations will be sent out via the e-cost system after the 1st of May.

 We solicit contributed talks.
 Selection of those will be based on extended abstracts/short papers of 2 pp formatted with easychair.cls.
 The submission site is https://easychair.org/conferences/?conf=types2017.